dcrodman/archon/README.md

 The shipgate API server requires clients to connect over SSL as both a form of security as well as mutual authentication.
-Archon includes a tool for generating these certificates, which need to be be present in the server's config directory:
+Archon includes a tool for generating these certificates, which need to be present in the server's config directory:

     ./generate_cert